ibogaczyk/ibogaczyk_HW6/README.md

 ---

-## Instruction to run the application
+## Instructions to run the application

-1. Clone this repository to local computer
+Clone this repository to local computer

-2. Edit the code with all of our own data and information

-3. Validate all pages using a HTML and CSS validator

-4. Purchase a web domain and SSL certificate

-5. Log into Microsoft Azure and create a resource group

-6. Using the resource group, create a web app linking your github repository to Azure

 ---